lipido/fronty.js/README.md

 model that the expression found in the attribute `model` evaluates to.

-If you want to instantiate the child components by hand, you can override the `createChildComponent(childTag, modelItem, itemId)` function in the parent component.
+If you want to instantiate the child components by hand, you can override the `createChildModelComponent(className, element, id, modelItem)` function in the parent component.
 For example:

-**Note:** If you use a module system for JavaScript, Fronty will not be able to locate your class, so it is mandatory to override the method like in this example.

 ```javascript
 class TodoListComponent extends Fronty.Component {